 Spain is always an affordable and profitable choice but keep in mind that it can be tricky to rent your property out in some areas.
 Lanzarote, specifically, is a great city to invest in right now.
 It’s beautiful as well, of course, perfectly warm and sunny all year.

-If you’d like to stay in about the same kind of area but Spain doesn’t interest you, there’s always Portugal.
+If you’d like to stay in about the same kind of area but Spain doesn’t interest you, there’s always Portugal, which is a great place for families.
 Just as sunny, beautiful, and with enough culture to keep you satisfied, the real estate prices of Portugal is quite affordable for foreign investors as well.

 France is also a good country to invest in for foreigners as many regions are quite affordable.
 Yet, it’s not just about the money, though, is it?
 The lifestyle, nature, their culture – everything about France is tempting.
 Imagine having that feeling not just as a holiday experience but actually every day instead.